-A State Fair Hearing is an independent review conducted by the California Department of Social Services to ensure you receive the substance use disorder treatment services to which you are entitled under the Medi-Cal program.
-You may also visit the California Department of Social Services at https://www.cdss.ca.gov/hearing-requests for additional resources.
+A State Fair Hearing is an independent review conducted by the California Department of Social Services to ensure you receive the SUD treatment services to which you are entitled under the Medi-Cal program.

 What Are My State Fair Hearing Rights?